jplck/devops-ticket-translation-function/README.md

 - "**TARGET_LANGUAGE**": A two-character string referring to the target language, for example, "**en**" for English.
 You can find a list of all code here: https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support
 - "**DESCRIPTION_FIELD**": The Work Item Field that we want to translate.
 The default Description field is "**System.Description**".
 Go here for more examples: https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/work-item-field
-- "**TRANSLATION_FIELD**": The Work Item Field that we update with the translation.
+- "**TRANSLATION_FIELD**": The Work Item Field that contains the translation.
 If you added the custom field ''Translated Description'' the identifier is "**Custom.Translateddescription**".
 - "**PERSONAL_ACCESS_TOKEN**": The personal access token you created in Azure DevOps.

 - "**TRANSLATION_ENDPOINT**": The translation endpoint of your cognitive service resource (see Keys and Endpoint).